Canadian Bombshell Danielle Knudson Leaves Instagram Speechless With ‘True Bliss’ Bikini Shot

 Danielle was a vision in white in her ethereal beach attire.
 The Canadian model cut a very delicate and sophisticated figure in her airy apparel.
 Her graceful posture further enhanced her enslaving elegance, leaving fans glued to their phones.
 With her long platinum locks swept to the side, Danielle absent-mindedly looked down at the frothy waves as she put one foot in front of the other in a balletic gesture.
 Her raised arms conjured up images of a bird in flight, as did her breezy robe, billowing in the wind.

 Danielle looked nothing short of spectacular in the classy beach ensemble.
-The 30-year-old hottie put her jaw-dropping figure on full display in the full-body pic, flaunting her majestic hourglass curves in the flattering bikini.
+The 30-year-old hottie put her jaw-dropping figure on display in the full-body pic, flaunting her majestic hourglass curves in the flattering bikini.
 Made up of a plunging, spaghetti-strap bralette and high-waist bottoms, the fashionable two-piece highlighted her toned, fit physique.

 The ravishing lingerie model unabashedly flashed her ample cleavage in the revealing top, which lured the gaze to her generous decolletage.
 Her honed midriff was also on display, as the fair-haired beauty exposed her washboard abs and lithe waistline in the seductive bikini.
-Stripe details adorned the hems of the two-piece, lending a touch of dynamism to the otherwise classic white swimsuit.
+Stripe details trimmed the two-piece, lending a touch of dynamism to the otherwise classic white swimsuit.
 Last but not least, the sexy ensemble called attention to her sculpted hips, accentuated by the curve-clinging bikini bottoms.

 As expected, Danielle’s show-stopping bikini shot stirred a lot of reaction on Instagram.
 Comments started pouring in as soon as the photo went live, with upwards of 2,100 people hitting the “Like” button to show their appreciation for the snap.